seedstack/website/content/docs/seed/manual/security/index.md

         weight: 10
 ---

-SEED security support brings logical security to your applications with easy to use and configure:
+Seed security support brings logical security to your applications with easy to use and configure:

 * Identification (eg. id, name),
 * Authentication (eg. password),